fabaff/fedora-ansible/README.md

 ├── handlers -------- Handlers for Fedora services
 ├── maintenance ----- Complete playbooks
-├── maintenance.yml - Regular tasks to perform on a running system ├── modules --------- Modules especially for Alpine Linux ├── README.md ------- This files
+├── maintenance.yml - Regular tasks to perform on a running system ├── modules --------- Modules especially for Fedora ├── README.md ------- This files
 ├── tasks ----------- A collection of tasks
 ├── setup.yml ------- Collected tasks for a fresh installed system